RyannosaurusRex/ryanhayes.net/README.md

+# RyanHayes.NET public website

+Hey!
+I'm Ryan.
+You may know me as RyannosaurusRex from the Internet.
+This is my personal site, which has over a decade of history from Blogspot, Tumblr, Wordpress, Ghost, Jekyll, back to Wordpress, and now Gatsby.js.
+I write about software development and team building.
+Feel free to fork the repo and make your own personal site - it's a good investment as a software developer.
+If you want to ask questions about this, one of my other repos, or any question related to software development, you can contact me through this site, on Twitter or Twitch.
+I'm @RyannosaurusRex pretty much everywhere.

 ## Follow Along on Twitch

 I stream development of this site as well as other .NET and Web Dev related content every week on [Twitch](https://twitch.tv/ryannosaurusrex).
-Come join us!
+Come hang out!

 ## Theme used:
 - Modified Gatsby Casper